Construction projects use several main types of concrete, each designed for specific applications and requirements:

 Specialty concrete varieties address specific project requirements.
 High-strength concrete handles heavy loads, while lightweight concrete reduces structural weight.
 Decorative concrete provides aesthetic appeal through colours, textures, or patterns.
 Self-consolidating concrete flows easily into complex forms without vibration, making it useful for intricate architectural elements.

-Your project requirements determine the appropriate concrete type through careful consideration of several key factors:
+The project requirements determine the appropriate concrete type through careful consideration of several key factors:

 The key differences between these approaches include: